Bladerunner-K/Jenkins-CI-CD-Terraform-EKS/README.md

  - Initialised the AWS Infrastructure for our application, including entire network/ec2 configuration
  - Created Kubernetes Deployment which references our image from DockerHub
  - Created internal and external services to communicate with our configured pods in order for us to view from the web
- - Set up our Jenkins server to pull code from our Git repo, Installed the Terraform Plugin to be able to run commands and our Pipline Job
+ - Set up our Jenkins server to pull code from our Git repo, Installed the Terraform Plugin to be able to run commands and our Pipeline Job